About Me and the Site

 Honestly this has all been a giant joint project because people do so much that I can't and so many people send stuff in that I would never find on my own.
 (Thank you to the collectors Ikhana and Linksliltri4ce.)
 But I also frequently didn't talk about things I did, I use to try to be fairly anonymous... because it feels really weird to speak about yourself like this (I am not good at this) but then I realized people didn't know I was getting things done.
 I would need help, or give someone info they were looking for, or post about something actually completely unknown, and would get brushed off like "who is this scrub" "This publication was probably known, definitely can't be anything important."
 I only recently realized you have to brag a little bit if you're seeking help, trying to run projects, and trying to get the correct information to a broader audience.

-I came back in 2010-11ish to work on my site again and try to get more publications translated.
+Due to health I was gone for a while but I came back in 2010-11ish to work on my site again and try to get more publications translated.
 My arms still barely worked but we managed to cobble some really awesome projects together.
 Because I couldn't draw for close to a decade I used this time to try to encourage others to make art and see more creative options for the series.
 I held some really fun fanart events on the site, gave away a ton of cool things, and really found a ton of joy in that and the community!
 The site reboot also lined up perfectly with Hyrule Historia's release in Japan so I worked on spreading hype for that, getting info to the big sites, and leading a big campaign to get it a world-wide release.
 (Originally we thought it was a limited edition release in Japan that was already sold out.)
 But if anyone wondered why the site went down again not long after that: Unfortunately someone demanded I let them put scans online after localization was announced, I told them they could make their own if they want but that I don't personally do that, I have no idea why they got so mad about that, and they or the people they were venting to in a chatroom... maybe set-up the DoS attack on my site around 2 days later.
 That caused enough problems that the site basically couldn't function for a few years and we lost all the translation and artist credit, history, and information compiling work on the forums, when I needed to switch servers, because I couldn't be logged in long enough to complete a backup.
 It worked out in a way though because I had some surgeries that fixed my arms, I got a lot of stuff done in my real life that was extremely fulfilling, and I just spent a few years checking things off my bucket-list.

 During that 2nd down time time I'd get little emails here and there though; asking me about some publication, a piece of art, wondering if I would pick up the site again.
 Thanks to everyone who prodded me, you are probably why I returned.